bpmlod/Neuro-symbolic_LLOD/doc/dataurl.md

 - PRO
   - fairly compact encoding, using a widely used community (but not a formal) standard, well-suited for exchange
-    - cf. CSV encoding: 50 16-bit floats ~ 50 x 5 (= `.` followed by up to four numbers) characters plus separator
+  - in particular if compared with encoding as JSON array or plain text (as in CSV)
-      - 50x5+49 = 299 characters, so we have a reduction by 50%
+    - CSV/TSV: 50 16-bit floats ~ 50 x 5 (= `.` followed by up to four numbers) characters plus separator
-  - in particular if compared with encoding as JSON array or plain text (as in TSV)
+      - 50x5+49 = 299 characters/bytes, so we have a reduction by 50%
   - nothing stops us from using this in conjunction with FrAC embeddings (then, just without the `rdf:value`)
 - CON, not solvable without introducing a new mediatype
   - not human-readable